rx/presenters/README.md

 ## Usage

 ### Rails
-Presenters works as an additional templating language in Rails, you can mix and match presenters with your existing views, use them as new views, or call them as partails in existing views.
+Presenters are a view templating language in Rails.
+You can mix and match presenters with your existing views, use them as new views, or call them as partails in existing views.

 #### 1) Add presenters to Gemfile
-    gem 'voom-presenters', path: '../presenters'
+    gem 'voom-presenters'

 #### 2) Require voom in config/application.rb
     require 'voom'